 Often being the darkest person in a group of lighter skinned individuals, these stigmatic beliefs were tested in many different ways.
 Cringing when I’d hear the n-word out of someone’s mouth who was far from kin to my skin, it triggered the history behind the word, and more importantly, the use of it on a psychological level.

 I never raged, got mad, but once warned someone that they’re lucky a real one wasn’t around to hear them.
 Jokingly or not, the word is a trigger and you never know how people will react.

 Hearing jokes about me being darker got exhausting, leading to the many funerals in my head.
 Especially after thinking about the behaviors it drove.

 But hey, a roast session is a roast session, people say things in context and if you’re sensitive like I was, write a blog about it…🙃

 After advising ignorance to be prepared for the conversations around someone being subtly acknowledged as the darkest in the room, amongst African-American’s, the tension rose as I began taking pride in it.
 And I stopped being so damn sensitive.

-From the origins and stigmas around labeling blacks black, which marked us below humane aspects next to others as a form of colorism, to today, our color each day writes a new story.
+From the origins and stigmas around labeling blacks black, which marked us below humane aspects next to others as a form of colorism, today, our color writes a new story.

 Consequently, we use words such as [nigga] freely—but in brotherly love.
 Or, in memory of the collective label African-Americans were given… I won’t lie, I use it periodically because there are moments I aspire to be one.